Stringy/gileshutton.com/content/coding/wisdom.md

 to over-engineer everything!

 [^1]: One day I'll figure out how to make my own Wisdom syntax highlighting on here (and in the IDE!)
 [^2]: It's dead slow at the moment, but it's still accurate.
-The python equivalent runs in less than a second
+The Python equivalent runs in less than a second
       but mine runs in just over 5 seconds.
 Performance can come later!
 I'll just keep adding language features first.
 [^3]: https://en.wikipedia.org/wiki/Abstract_syntax_tree
 [^4]: https://en.wikipedia.org/wiki/Shunting-yard_algorithm